-Do you have a sneaking suspicion that your air conditioning is the reason behind your incessant sneezing?
+Do you have a sneaking suspicion that your air conditioning in Boerne is the reason behind your incessant sneezing?
 Many homeowners find that their allergy symptoms kick up more frequently when the air conditioning system officially turns on.
 This is one of the last places that desperate homeowners will turn to address their sneezing, coughing, and other allergy symptoms.
 It simply seems like there is no possible way that an appliance could be making you sick, right?

 Unfortunately, your air conditioner and the rest of your HVAC system could lead to an increase in allergy symptoms.
 It might be the very last thing that you suspect but making a few basic changes can decrease your allergy symptoms.
 If you’re ready to live comfortably with your air conditioning system, check out a few of these top tips for how to care for it.

 Maintain Your AC Unit